Ergodic actions of compact quantum groups from solutions of the conjugate equations

 For self-conjugate solutions of the conjugate equations we also get ergodic $C^*$--actions of the compact quantum group $B_u(Q)$, in the notation of Wang, associated with an invertible matrix $Q\in M_n(\mathbb C)$ with $Q\overline Q=\pm 1$ and hence Tr$Q^*Q=$Tr$(Q^*Q)^{-1}$. $Q$ and $R$ are now related by Trace$(Q^*Q)=R^*\circ R$ and $\pm 1$ distinguishes real from pseudoreal solutions. \begin{footnote} {Banica denotes $A_u(Q)$ by $A_u(F)$ where $Q=F^*F$ and $B_u(Q)$ by $A_o(F)$, where $Q=F^*$, (D\' efinition 2 of \cite{Banica}).}\end{footnote}

-In Section 4, we generalize the construction of the $C^*$--algebra carrying the ergodic action giving a formalism symmetric in two quasitensor functors and discussing its functorial properties.
+In Section 4, we generalize, at an algebraic level, the construction of the ${}^*$--algebra carrying the ergodic action giving a formalism symmetric in two quasitensor functors and discuss its functorial properties.
+We then complete in the maximal $C^*$--norm when one of the two functors is tensorial.
+The general case will be considered elsewhere \cite{PRlinking}.
 The action itself is defined in Section 5.
 Section 6 recalls some properties of the Temperley-Lieb categories associated with self-conjugate solutions of the conjugate equations whilst Section 7 is devoted to related categories needed for treating general solutions of the conjugate equations.
 Section 8 treats the embeddings of these categories into the category of Hilbert spaces and the associated compact quantum groups and concludes with the proof of the main results.